-Positive Behavior Intervention & Support (PBIS) allows for the opportunity to provide a consistent and fair behavior plan.
+What is PBIS?
+Positive Behavior Intervention & Support allows for the opportunity to provide a consistent and fair behavior plan.

 Research shows that students achieve at a higher level when they know school expectations and feel safe.
 Our plan provides detailed expectations for shared areas of the school, while putting an extreme emphasis on respect and safety.

-The success of our plan will improve with time and with the participation of our families.
+The success of our plan improves with time and with the participation of our families.
 Ask your child what the expectations for the hallway, cafeteria, bathroom, assemblies, and for lining up in the morning.

-There are five overall expectations for students, which teachers and staff will teach explicitly and consistently.
-Posters throughout the school will advertise and reinforce “SHARK”.
+There are five overall expectations for students, which teachers and staff teach explicitly and consistently.
+Posters throughout the school advertise and reinforce “SHARK”.

 School-wide expectations, specific consequences for breaking those expectations/rules, and a system of documenting the interventions attempt to reduce problem behavior.
 PBIS focuses on reducing the problem behavior through positive support and explicit teaching of appropriate behaviors rather than through fear of punishment.
 When teachers observe students following expectations, they will give SHARK tickets.

 PBIS, at the foundation, is reliant upon building success from positive interactions with adults and peers.
 This includes students, staff and even parents.
 Every few weeks, you will be asked to help your child fill out the simple forms for the Shark store so that they can "spend" their tickets.

 We are confident that our unified approach creates a supportive environment that enhance your children's academic and social development, and thank you for all the ways you participate and support not just your own, but our entire community of children!